rumenvelinov/backend-app/task.md

 `echo "yourpass" > db_password.txt`
 `echo "yourrootpass" > db_root_password.txt`
 `docker compose up`
+Once mysql is up and running login to the container:
+`docker exec -it backend-app-db-1 /bin/bash`
-`Once mysql is up and running import db_init.sql into mysql` `127.0.0.1:5000` - should show "Hello, Rumen"
+and import db_init.sql into mysql
+`127.0.0.1:5000` - should show "Hello, Rumen"

 - Configure an automated build and push process for the Docker image using a CI tool (e.g., GitLab CI/CD, GitHub Actions, TravisCI).